rawmind0/alpine-traefik/README.md

 ### Custom Configuration

 Traefik is installed under /opt/traefik and make use of /opt/traefik/etc/traefik.toml and /opt/traefik/etc/rules.toml.
+SSL certificates are located in /opt/traefik/certs using by default /opt/traefik/certs/traefik.key /opt/traefik/certs/traefik.crt

-You can edit this files in order customize configuratin
+You can edit or overwrite this files in order to customize your own configuration or certificates.

 You could also include FROM rawmind/alpine-traefik at the top of your Dockerfile, and add your custom config.